gkz/LiveScript/README.md

 - Added list concat operator, `+++`.
 Eg. `xs +++ ys` is `xs.concat(ys)`.
 Rationale: less typing, more beautiful, inspired by the ++ function in Haskell (had to use 3 pluses in order to avoid ambiguity with increment operator.)
 - Added cons operator, `&`.
 It sticks the first item to the start of the second item (a list, or not, making a list).
 Eg. `x & ys` is `[x].concat(ys)`.
 Rationale: less typing, beauty, inspired by Haskell's `:` function.
 - `^` is now an alias to `**`, the power operator.
 Rationale: it was available, and is used in other languages.
 - Power precedence is now proper, and the power operator has precedence over multiplication and division.
+It also has higher precedence than unary ops.
 Eg. 2*4^2 == 32, not 64 as in Coco.
-Rationale: math should work properly.
+Also, -2^2 == -4.
+Rationale: math should work properly - this is how it's done in many languages including Haskell.
 - Power operator is now right associative. eg. 2^2^3 == 2^(2^3) == 256.
 Rationale: follwing Haskell's and many other languages lead on this one.